hemanthyernagula/hemanthyernagula.github.io/_posts/2019-06-15-decision-trees.md

 title: Decision Trees
 categories: article
 permalink: /:categories/:title
-tags: [Machine Learning, Ensomble Models]
+tags: [Machine Learning, Ensemble Models]
 ---

-# Importent Terminology
+# Important Terminology
 **1. Root Node:** The starting node of the tree.

 **2. Leaf Node:** The final nodes of the tree where path is terminated.